01February 2007: Homes Sales Peak

 06April 17, 2007: Help for Homeowners Not Enough

-On April 17, 2007, the Federal Reserve announced that the federal financial regulatory agencies that oversee lenders encourage them to work with lenders to work out loan arrangements, rather than foreclose.
-Alternatives to foreclosure include converting the loan to a fixed-rate mortgage, and receiving credit counseling through the Center for Foreclosure Solutions.
-Banks that work with borrowers in low-income areas can also receive Community Reinvestment Act benefits.
+On April 17, 2007, the Federal Reserve suggested that the federal financial regulatory agencies should encourage lenders to work out loan arrangements, rather than foreclose.
+Alternatives to foreclosure included converting the loan to a fixed-rate mortgage and receiving credit counseling through the Center for Foreclosure Solutions.
+Banks that worked with borrowers in low-income areas could have received Community Reinvestment Act benefits.

 In addition, Fannie Mae and Freddie Mac committed to helping subprime mortgage holders keep their home.
+They launched new programs to help homeowners avoid default.
 Fannie Mae developed a new effort called “HomeStay."
 Freddie modified its program called "HomePossible."
 It gave borrowers ways to get out from under adjustable-rate loans before interest rates reset at a higher level, making monthly payments unaffordable.
-But, these programs didn't help homeowners who were underwater.
-In other words, most of them.
-(Source: "Fannie, Freddie to Offer Subprime Help," CNNMoney.com.
-"Statement on Working with Mortgage Borrowers,” Federal Reserve.)
+But, these programs didn't help homeowners who were already underwater.
+By this time, that was most of them.

 07April 26, 2007: Durable Goods Orders Forecast Recession

 The business press and the stock market celebrated a 3.4 percent increase in durable goods orders.
 This was better than the 2.4 percent increase in February and much better than the 8.8 percent decline in January.
-Wall Street celebrated because it looked like businesses were spending more on business orders for machinery, computer equipment, and the like increased 3.4 percent, which meant they were getting more confident in the economy.
+Wall Street celebrated because it looked like businesses were spending more on orders for machinery, computer equipment, and the like.
+It meant they were getting more confident in the economy.

-The year-over-year changes told a very different story.
-When compared to 2006, March durable goods orders actually declined by 2 percent, worse than February's year-over-year decline of .4 percent, and January's increase of 2 percent.
+But comparing the orders on a year-over-year basis told a different story.
+When compared to 2006, March durable goods orders actually declined by 2 percent.
+This was worse than February's year-over-year decline of 0.4 percent and January's increase of 2 percent.
 In fact, this softening trend in durable goods orders had been going on since last April.

 Why are durable goods orders so important?
-Well, since they represent the orders for big ticket items, businesses will hold off making the purchases if they aren't confident in the economy.
-Furthermore, declining orders mean declining production.
-And that means a decline in GDP growth.
-That's why the durable goods orders report is generally considered a leading indicator.
+They represent the orders for big-ticket items.
+Companies will hold off making the purchases if they aren't confident in the economy.
+Even worse, fewer orders mean declining production.
+That leads to a drop in GDP growth.
+Economists should have paid more attention to this aspect of this critical leading indicator.

 08June 19, 2007: Home Sales Forecast Revised Down

 In a dramatic action, the FOMC voted to lower the benchmark fed funds rate a half point down from 5.25 percent.
-This is a bold move, since the Fed usually only adjusts the rate by a quarter point at a time.
-It was meant to signal that the Fed will be aggressive in its expansive monetary policy to support the shaky financial system.
-It lowered the rate four times until it reached 4.25 percent in December 2007.
+This was a bold move, since the Fed prefers to adjust the rate by a quarter point at a time.
+It signaled an about face in the Fed’s policy.
+The Fed lowered the rate two more times until it reached 4.25 percent in December 2007.

-Banks had stopped lending to each other because they were afraid of getting caught with bad subprime mortgages.
-The Federal Reserve stepped in to restore liquidity and confidence.
-And stepped in.
-And stepped in.
+Banks had stopped lending to each other because they were afraid of being caught with bad subprime mortgages.
+The Federal Reserve believed lower rates would be enough to restore liquidity and confidence.

 Lowering the fed funds rate wasn't enough to restore bank confidence.
 Banks were afraid to lend to each other.
 No one wanted to get caught with bad debt on their books at the end of 2007.